helium/HIP/0024-reward-splitting.md

 # Deployment Impact
 [deployment-impact]: #deployment-impact

-We believe that many helium hotspots will have a percentage of their ownership transferred after this functionality is deployed.
+We believe that many hotspots will have their rewards split between multiple addresses after this functionality is deployed.
 We also believe that this deployed functionality will have a notable impact on the positive-feedback loop that is driving helium network deployment as it will reduce the friction associated with establishing relationships between hotspot owners and hotspot hosts.